SangivGiovanni/Job-Hunting-Web-Scraper/README.md

 # Web-Scraper

-This program scrapes information from the monster and indeed website to find you the most suited jobs you are looking for.
+This program scrapes information from some of the top job-board website to find you the most suited jobs you are looking for.
 Input field, location and job role to find jobs you can apply to all in one place.

 Download all files and run WebScraper.py to find jobs!